-On this basis the Board has a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future, being a period of at least twelve months after the date on which the financial statements are signed.
-Therefore. it continues to adopt the going concern basis in the financial statements.
+Accordingly, the Board has a reasonable expectation that the Group possesses sufficient resources to continue its operations for the foreseeable future - defined as a period of at least twelve months from the date of approval of the financial statements.
+Therefore, the financial statements have been prepared on a going concern basis.